 By Carla Slater Kettrick

 Companies that exercise effective PPM determine the right mix of projects within the portfolio to carry out the company’s strategy that will achieve the stated objectives.
 Their decisions as to which projects are included in the portfolio are critical in carrying out the organization’s strategy.
 All projects must support the strategy.
 As a result, all aspects of the portfolio are tied to the business strategy.
+Therefore, a lesson or two on project management can help in carrying out the strategies of any organization by keeping track of the project progress.
+To learn more about these courses, take a look at

 “A critical mistake is to think that PPM is fundamentally the management of multiple projects.
 This is not so.
 PPM is the management of the project portfolio so as to maximize the contribution of projects to the overall welfare and success of the enterprise”, says Harvey Levine in his book Project Portfolio Management – A Practical Guide to Selecting Projects, Managing Portfolios, and Maximizing Benefits.
 Senior leadership must develop a project portfolio management mindset.
 They must focus the entire organization on the key strategic objectives and balance priorities.
 Managing the company portfolio is about maximizing the assets of the company to achieve overall success.
 Executives have a fiduciary responsibility to prioritize projects and balance resources.
 Projects must be aligned with the firm’s strategy and objectives, effectively use the firm’s resources, and must contribute to the firm’s current health as well as position it for future success.
 The portfolio must support the strategy.